Skip to Content

 • Estate planning: They provide advice on estate planning, guiding you through different aspects, such as trusts, funeral expenses, and tax planning.

-• Reviewing your will: As circumstances change, they review and update your will to reflect these changes and ensure it remains valid and up-to-date.
+• Reviewing your will: As circumstances change, they review and update your will to reflect these changes and help ensure it remains valid and up to date.

-• Providing legal representation: In case of any disputes over the will, they represent you in court to ensure that your wishes are upheld.
+• Providing legal representation: In case of any disputes over the will, they represent you in court to help see that your wishes are upheld.

-• Probate process navigation: They guide your family through the probate process after your demise, ensuring a smooth transition.
+• Probate process navigation: They guide your family through the probate process after your death, helping to provide a smoother transition.

 • Guardianship designation: They help in legally designating guardians for minor children or dependents.

-• Power of attorney & medical directives: They assist in setting up power of attorney documents and advance medical directives, ensuring your welfare is entrusted to someone you trust.
+• Power of attorney and medical directives: They assist in setting up power of attorney documents and advance medical directives, helping to ensure your welfare is entrusted to someone you trust.

 Do Couples Need Separate Wills in Wisconsin?